How we read a contract.

 The five action labels

-- EVACUATE (0–30).
+- EVACUATE (0 to 30).
 Direct path to loss of user funds.
 Potential honeypots, active exploits, hidden mints, blacklist-and-trap mechanics, malicious upgrade authority.
-Covers Tiers 1–3: Total Asymmetry, Exit Liquidity, Literary Fiction.
+Covers Tiers 1 to 3: Total Asymmetry, Exit Liquidity, Literary Fiction.

-- CAUTION (31–50).
+- CAUTION (31 to 50).
 Significant risk requiring trust assumptions.
 Unrenounced ownership with mint capability, mutable fee structures with no upper bound, heavy off-chain marketing masking structural issues.
-Covers Tiers 4–5: Synthesized Hype, The Mediocracy.
+Covers Tiers 4 to 5: Synthesized Hype, The Mediocracy.

-- OBSERVE (51–60).
+- OBSERVE (51 to 60).
 Operational concerns or reduced defensive depth.
 Code works as advertised but lacks polish.
 No critical findings, a few medium-severity flags.
 Covers Tier 6: Accidental Competence.

-- SECURE (61–80).
+- SECURE (61 to 80).
 Solid implementation.
 Low and informational findings only.
 Liquidity locks visible, owner privileges minimised or renounced, healthy holder distribution.
-Covers Tiers 7–8: The Rational Choice, The Alpha Signal.
+Covers Tiers 7 to 8: The Rational Choice, The Alpha Signal.

-- INSTITUTIONAL (81–100).
+- INSTITUTIONAL (81 to 100).
 Best-practice implementation.
 Multi-sig governance, time-locks, proper upgrade patterns, transparent treasury controls.
 Zero critical findings.
-Covers Tiers 9–10: Legacy Potential, The Gold Standard.
+Covers Tiers 9 to 10: Legacy Potential, The Gold Standard.

 Empirically calibrated weights